 Orders sometimes fail for various reasons.
 You can now more closely control how you retry orders.

-You can still use the original "Retry" button, which will keep all of your default offer selection criteria in place, but you now have expanded superpowers tucked in next to the original "Retry" button.
+You can still use the original "Retry" button, which will keep all of your default offer selection criteria in place, but you now have expanded capabilities tucked in next to the original "Retry" button.

 Here are the new options you have with Advanced Retry: